-Washington holds all the cards, not Hanoi.
+Change, or else Washington holds all the cards, not Hanoi.
 Any notion (and any advantage that comes with such a notion) that Vietnam’s leaders can operate on an even playing field with Beijing overestimates Hanoi’s abilities.
 It should be understood in Washington that the current regime in Hanoi is an unnecessary obstacle to America’s foreign policy objectives in Asia-Pacific.
 To continue down the same path with Vietnam will achieve little of substance.

 Despite America’s investment in Vietnam and securing a seat for the country in the WTO, to say nothing of the US’ expected support for Vietnam to join the TPP, Vietnam has demonstrated a degree of indifference to US concerns.
 Hanoi has enjoyed the benefits of having closer ties with Washington without offering anything in return.
 Such a relationship must end.